-Each Prosci®’s best practices benchmarking studies shows that active and visible sponsorship is the greatest overall contributor to a success.
-Senior leaders add authority and legitimacy to the change.
+Each Prosci’s best practices benchmarking studies shows that active and visible sponsorship is the greatest overall contributor to success.
+Senior leaders add authority and legitimacy to change.
 The roadmap outlines the specific actions that leaders need to take to become great sponsors.

 Managers and supervisors are closest to the employees and are key allies during the change process.
 They need to gain the skills and tools to effectively coach employees.
 Coaching takes place on two levels: individual coaching and group coaching.

-Training is necessary and a often used approach, but alone it is not enough to enable successful change.
+Training is a necessary and often used approach, but alone it is not enough to enable a successful change.
 This plan documents the requirements for individuals to make a successful transition and ensures that training occurs with enough understanding.

 RESISTANCE MANAGEMENT PLAN

 Resistance is a natural response to change.
 This plan helps teams to be more proactive in mitigating and reacting to resistance.
 It includes both proactive resistance management and reactive resistance management.
 Resistance can be prevented or, at least, its impact on the project can be minimized.

 An often overlooked but very critical phase in a process is to sustain a change.
 The third phase helps project- and change teams develop a mechanism to measure how well the change is taking hold.
 New behaviors are required and new skills are needed.
 It is important to identify and correct the gaps if they occur.

 - Changes in behavior are measured

 - Hard work of individuals or groups is recognized